-TPS workshops are open to K-12 teachers throughout Massachusetts and nationally through online courses.
+TPS workshops are open to K-12 teachers throughout Massachusetts and nationally through online courses, and though local partners.
 We encourage participation of elementary teachers, as well as middle and high school teachers of all subjects.
 We welcome and offer workshops specifically for school librarians, technology teachers, and school administrators.

 Can I get PDPs or graduate credits for attending these workshops?

 Yes.
 PDPs are offered for completing the workshop and one or more written assignments.
-Many workshops are available for graduate credit through Fitchburg State University (Gen Ed), Framingham State University (Gen Ed), or Westfield State University (History).
+Most workshops are available for graduate credit through Westfield State University (History).
 There is a fee to register those credits.